Arkansas Labor Laws Guide

 COBRA laws

-One federal law, named the Consolidated Omnibus Budget Reconciliation Act (COBRA), gives employees and their families the ability to continue group health benefits once they lose employer-sponsored coverage.
+A federal law named the Consolidated Omnibus Budget Reconciliation Act (COBRA) allows employees and their families to continue group health benefits once they lose employer-sponsored coverage.

-Similarly to the federal COBRA laws, several states (including Arkansas) have instituted mini-COBRA laws, which apply to employers with less than 20 employees.
+Similar to the federal COBRA laws, there are also Arkansas mini-COBRA laws, which apply to employers with fewer than 20 employees and give coverage for up to 120 days.

 Following are the situations where the employer may choose to do so: